Vanishing cycles of matrix singularities: Complex links of matrix discriminants

-{\em Proof of the lemma.} In (\ref{Elink}), the partial derivative $\p\det(M_\l(x)) / \p x_{ij},$ $i<j,$ is twice the $ij$-cofactor of the symmetric matrix $M_\l (x).$ Therefore, vanishing of these derivatives for all $i<j$ at an invertible matrix guarantees that the inverse of this matrix is diagonal.
+Here the partial derivative $\p\det(M_\l(x)) / \p x_{ij},$ $i<j,$ is twice the $ij$-cofactor of the symmetric matrix $M_\l (x).$ Therefore, vanishing of these derivatives for all $i<j$ at an invertible matrix guarantees that the inverse of such a matrix is diagonal.
 However, the block-diagonal structures of a matrix and of its inverse coincide.
-Hence an invertible critical matrix itself is also diagonal: $x_{ij}=0$ for all $i<j.$ This reduces the determinant of (\ref{Elink}) to the product of its diagonal entries subject to the constraints that their sum $n\l$ is fixed and that all of them are non-zero.
-Such a product has only one critical point, when all its factors are equal. {$\Box$}
+Hence an invertible critical matrix itself is also diagonal: $x_{ij}=0$ for all $i<j.$ This reduces the determinant of a member of the $M_\l$ family to the product of its diagonal entries subject to the constraints that their sum $n\l$ is fixed and that all of them are non-zero.
+Such a product has only one critical point, when all its factors are equal, that is, all the $x_{ii}$ are zero. {$\Box$}

 We now look at the terms in $\det(M_\l(x))$ which are quadratic in $x.$ They are $\l^{n-2}$ times the sum of all $2 \times 2$ principal minors of $L^{\sym}.$ This sum reduces to

 This quadratic form is non-degenerate, and therefore the critical point $M_\l(0)=\l I_n$ is indeed a Morse critical point of the determinantal function.